-I’m an award-winning eco-strategist and community designer, who, in a past career in space exploration, has appeared on CNN, the BBC and hundreds of live venues.
-I’m also the world’s only Certified Permaculture Designer to focus on whole-city design.
+I'm a land use analyst and eco-strategist who has won awards in writing, speaking and community design.
+In my prior career in space exploration, I appeared on CNN, the BBC and hundreds of live venues.
+I also recently served on an international housing delegation.
 This site shares my most powerful strategies for green living through massive abundance rather than personal austerity.

 The Green Acres Neighborhood Garden and pond, which I helped build in Bloomington, Indiana, USA.

 Sustainability used to mean inconvenient truths and deprivation.
 Now more and more of us are discovering how an Earth-friendly lifestyle, done properly, can add healthy years to our lives, bring us closer together, and save us tens of thousands of dollars a year.
 If you want to live green without the pain, check out my Edenicity Podcast, especially these episodes:

 #4: Living Younger Longer Podcast + transcript, or YouTube

 #6: Becoming a Green Millionaire Podcast + transcript, or YouTube

 #23: Reinventing a Neighborhood Podcast + transcript, or YouTube + slides